glowkeeper/glowkeeper.github.io/src/content/writing/books/on-slender-strings/chapter_7_-_out_of_control/yet_more_second_opinions.md

 # Yet More Second Opinions

-The days following the news of Abi’s second tumour were difficult.
+The days following the news of Abi’s second tumour site were difficult.
 My angel was in trouble.
 I felt physically sick.
 My blood pressure must have been very high, and one night I awoke many times feeling as though I was about to have a heart attack.
 I’ve since learnt that it must have been anxiety.
 I had never experienced anything like that before; I was a nervous wreck.

 My mum’s partner was the first to phone.
 “I’m sorry to hear the news.
 So’s your mother.
 Will you speak to her?” he asked.
 Before I could decide whether I should, she called.
 “We want to support you.
 Let’s put all of our problems behind us,” she said.
 “I don’t want to talk about that now,” I replied, sharply.
 I could tell she was shocked.
 I think she expected that, with the news of Abi’s illness, I would want to settle our differences.
 But I felt my focus had to be Abi, not my problematic relationship with my parents.
 In fact, a few days later I decided that I would not change my stance.
 I only wanted supportive people in my life and they had never been that.